 Ethics inquiries and complaints

-Confidence in the integrity and reputation of the Canadian Athletic Therapy Association is of utmost importance.
+Confidence in the integrity and reputation of the Canadian Athletic Therapists Association is of utmost importance.

 The Canadian Athletic Therapy Association (CATA) is the national governing body for Athletic Therapists practicing in Canada.
 As a not-for-profit, self-regulating professional association, the CATA must respond to complaints against members of its association by first assessing the individual’s complaint, and then taking the responsibility to mete out sanctions, if determined appropriate.
 The purpose of self-regulation is to ensure a minimum standard of conduct and performance among the profession’s members thereby ensuring the safety of the public and the association’s members.
 The practice of Athletic Therapy, of necessity, involves putting patients in vulnerable positions in terms of trust.
 As a result, the CATA is cognizant of the need to promote good practices to ensure safety for the public and the practitioners.